Some posts contain compensated links. Please read this disclaimer for more info.

 Sawyer Products Mini Water Filtration System

-Sawyer is another well-respected name in water filters, and its Mini system is more of a personal solution as compared to the group-focused Katadyn.
+Sawyer is another well-respected name in water filters, and its Mini system is more of a personal solution than the group-focused Katadyn.
 The Mini filters out 99.99% of parasites and bacteria and offers excellent reusability.
 One cartridge can filter out 100,000 gallons of water.

 If this solution has a downside, it’s that it is designed to work along with the included squeeze bag or a water bottle.
 If you’re looking for a solution that can be used for shower water or cooking water for a group, the Sawyer might not be the right choice.

 Platypus isn’t the only company that offers a gravity-fed filtration system, but it is one of the most innovative.
 The Gravityworks system provides great convenience for a larger group by allowing you to stockpile dirty water and move it through the filter into a reservoir of clean water as needed.
-Like its competition, the Gravityworks system is capable of cleaning over 99.99% of pathogens from your water.
+Like its competition, the Gravityworks system can clean over 99.99% of pathogens from your water.

 This is a practical solution for larger groups who want to shower, make more elaborate meals, and plan to be on the trail for multiple days at a time.
 You can suspend the water reservoir from a tree or even from your tent if there’s nothing else around.
 It goes to work without you having to expend extra effort.